scottrogowski/mongita/README.md

 - find_one_and_... methods.
 - (Aggregation pipelines)[https://docs.mongodb.com/manual/reference/command/aggregate/].
 - More (cursor methods)[https://pymongo.readthedocs.io/en/stable/api/pymongo/cursor.html].
 Currently only sort, next, and limit are implemented.

-I would also like to add an S3 MongitaClient but that would require S3 to support something like GCP Cloud Storage's ["generations"](https://cloud.google.com/storage/docs/generations-preconditions).
-Generations allow for conditional PUTs to avoid overwriting objects in race conditions.
-It might also be possible for a clever developer to implement a lockfile mechanism using of objects.
-Specifically, I think it might be possible to "obtain" a lock by deleting an object and "release" it by putting it back.

 ### License